ccollie/redis-promql/README.md

 make install
 ```

-Next, you should get the RedisPromQL repository from git and build it:
+Next, you should get the ValkeyPromQL repository from git and build it:

 ```
 apt-get install -y git